ArgusMagnus/ValheimServersideQoL/README.md

 If you experience an issue, please file a report in the [github project](https://github.com/ArgusMagnus/ValheimServersideQoL/issues).

 ## Configuration
 The configuration is loaded from `$(ValheimInstallDir)/BepInEx/config/argusmagnus.ServersideQoL.cfg`.
+Start the server once to generate the file if it does not exist.